romaricdrigon/OrchestraBundle/README.md

 Any entity method can accept an object implementing `CommandInterface`.
 Such method will be transformed into a web page with a Form.

+A `Command` is typically a simple data container, with public properties.
+Those public properties will be mapped to Orchestra-generated Form.

 *Note*: Orchestra will never call any Command constructor.

 #### Persisting